yob/raval/README.markdown

       nil if the file doesn't exist

     change_dir(path)
-    - a boolen indicating if the current user is permitted to change to the requested path
+    - a boolean indicating if the current user is permitted to change to the requested path

     dir_contents(path)
     - an array of the contents of the requested path or nil if the dir doesn't exist.
-Each entry in the array should be EM::FTPD::DirectoryItem-ish
+Each entry in the array should meet the Entry contract defined below.

     delete_dir(path)
     - a boolean indicating if the directory was successfully deleted